-The BetterTouchTool provides us so many features like creating custom gestures for the Magic Trackpad, MacBook trackpad, and Magic Mouse.
-But if you want to middle-click, it will be a bit much for you.
+The BetterTouchTool provides many features like creating custom gestures for the Magic Trackpad, MacBook trackpad, and Magic Mouse.
+But if you want to middle-click, it will be much for you.
 You can customise the gesture on any of your pointing devices.

 After installing it and allowing the required permissions, select your pointing device, click on the Plus icon and select gesture.

-The BatterTouchTool is not a free tool, but it offers you a 45-days trial.
+The BatterTouchTool is not a free tool but offers you a 45-day trial.
 During this period, you can decide it’s the right fit.
 Generally, it charges $8.50 for two years.

 3. Using MultiTouch